Moodle app offline features

 - Aerial and maritime traffic

-One of the most powerful features of the Moodle app is that it enables us to work offline.
+One of the most powerful features of the Moodle App is its ability for working offline.

-Students can browse course contents offline and participate in activities, then once they are connected back to the Internet, the app will synchronise all the necessary information with their Moodle site.
+Students can browse contents offline and take activities, once the student is connected back to the Internet, the app will synchronise all the necessary information with the Moodle site.

 How does the app store data for offline use?